fhdhsni/The-Secret-Life-of-Objects/README.md

 # The-Secret-Life-of-Objects

 In chapter 6 of [Eloquent JavaScript](https://github.com/marijnh/Eloquent-JavaScript) there is an example that was hard for me to understand.
-So with this repo I hope to make it easier for newbies like myself to understand it.
+So with this repo, I hope to make it easier for newbies like myself to understand it.

 Before getting started I recommend watching these videos.
 [`Map`](https://www.youtube.com/watch?v=bCqtb-Z5YGQ&index=2&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84),